 16.13.
-Arrangements are required to be made to maintain, review and update emergency plans, procedures and other arrangements and to incorporate lessons from research, operating experience (such as in the response to emergencies) and emergency exercises.
-[15].
-Emergency plans and procedures are required to be periodically reviewed and updated with the aim of incorporating lessons from research, operating experience (such as response to emergencies) and exercises [15].
+Arrangements are required to be made to maintain, review and update emergency plans, procedures and other arrangements and to incorporate lessons from research, operating experience (such as in the response to emergencies) and emergency exercises [15].

 EMERGENCY EQUIPMENT